prasanth100v/Linux/vi edits.md

 vi myfile.txt
 If you try:    vi /etc/hosts   ➡️ You can open it, but saving will fail: E212: Can't open file for writing
 ```
-### 🔹 sudo vi (Root access) : Opens the file as root  ➡️ Can edit and save system/critical files, Config files : Powerful ⚠️ — mistakes can break the system
+### 🔹 sudo vi (Root access) : Opens the file as root  ➡️ Can edit and save system/critical files, Config files.
 ```
-sudo vi /etc/hosts        ✔️ File opens and saves successfully
+sudo vi /etc/hosts        ✔️ File opens and saves successfully Powerful ⚠️ — mistakes can break the system
 ```